LeastAuthority/wormhole-client/README.md

 ## What works at the moment

-- Message send and receive
+- Message send and receive via direct or relay hints, interoperable with Brian's python client.
 - Completion support for typing in the code
-- File sending to the Python `wormhole` client

 ## What's next?